ffloress/jardimsonoro/generator/content/O Som No Cinema - Do Início Ao Apocalypse Now.md

 [^51]: Fleming, Victor (Diretor). *O Mágico de Oz* [Filme].
 Estados Unidos, 1939.
 [^52]: Maynes, Charles. *Worldizing*. *The Editors Guild Magazine*, vol. 25, no. 2, 2004.
 Disponível em: <http://www.editorsguild.com/v2/magazine/Newsletter/MarApr04/marapr04_worldizing.html>.
 [^53]: Lucas, George (Diretor). *Loucuras de Verão* [Filme].
 Estados Unidos, 1973.
+[^54]: Lazarescu-Thois, L. (2018).
+“From Sync to Surround: Walt Disney and its Contribution to the Aesthetics of Music in Animation”.
+The New Soundtrack, 8(1).
+[^55]: Wikipedia.
+Fantasound
+[^56]: Bohn, J. (2013).
+“Music and Sound Design in Walt Disney’s Fantasia”.
+In: The Oxford Handbook of Film Music Studies.